livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-Whenever a user initiates an action on the frontend that generates an attribute, it is transmitted to the backend's Message Manager API as a JSON document:
+Whenever a user initiates an action on the frontend that generates an attribute, it is transmitted to the backend's Object Manager API as a JSON document:

 ```json
 {